 Musical Metamorphosis – an exhibition at the Musée Hector-Berlioz

-This exhibition, at which sculptures by Thierry Chollat will be displayed, is held from 1st to 30 April 2017.
+This exhibition, at which sculptures by Thierry Chollat are displayed, is held from 1st to 30 April 2017.

 Berlioz at Salisbury International Arts Festival